Pennsylvania Railroad Depot, Harrisburg, Pennsylvania, circa 1874 (U.S. Library of Congress, public domain).

 Civil War Military Service

-He was now part of an entirely new regiment which had been founded just weeks earlier by Colonel Tilghman H. Good, the man who would later go on to become a three-time mayor of the Borough of Allentown, and was directly commanded by Captain James Kacy, a 44-year-old Perry County merchant.
-Supporting the newly commissioned Captain Kacy was First Lieutenant William Wallace Geety, a 29-year-old who had been a practicing dentist in Harrisburg.
+He was now part of an entirely new regiment which had been founded just weeks earlier by Colonel Tilghman H. Good, the man who would later go on to become a three-time mayor of the Borough of Allentown, and was directly commanded by Captain James Kacy, a forty-four-year-old Perry County merchant.
+Supporting the newly commissioned Captain Kacy was First Lieutenant William Wallace Geety, a twenty-nine-year-old who had been a practicing dentist in Harrisburg.

 Following a brief light infantry training period at Camp Curtin, Private Clemmens and his company were sent by train with the 47th Pennsylvania to Washington, D.C., where, beginning 21 September, they were stationed at “Camp Kalorama” on the Kalorama Heights near Georgetown, about two miles from the White House.